andrewhao/built-to-last-talk/slides.md

 Now put this up on a wall, or on a wiki!
 Somewhere where the team can continually reference in the future.

 ---

-#### Definition! 📖

-### Ubiquitous Language

-A **Ubiquitous Language** is a shared set of concepts, terms and definitions between the business stakeholders and the technical staff.

-Use the language to drive the design of the system.

-???

-Now you can go and rename misnomers in the code.

-Only applies to a context of the business

----